deadlyvipers/dojo_rules/introduction.md

-This file contains an introduction
+This file contains an introduction:
+Deadly skills:
+* Git
-Ruby
+* Ruby